authgear/authgear-example-react/README.md

 VITE_AUTHGEAR_ENDPOINT=your Authgear project URL VITE_AUTHGEAR_REDIRECT_URL=http://localhost:4000/auth-redirect
 ```
+Or rename `.env.example` to `.env` then add the Client ID and Endpoint for your Authgear Client Application.

 Ensure to add `http://localhost:4000/auth-redirect` as a redirect URI for your application in Authgear Portal.